josephflo/driveflix_car_page_nextjs13_/README.md

 - Create Filtering Capabilities
 - Optimize Metadata and SEO
 - Create custom filter, combobox, and modal elements
-- Maintain a well-organized file and folder structure.
+- Maintain a tidy file and folder arrangement.
-- Embrace the principles of writing clean code.
+- Adopt clean code principles.

 ## Now, let's hit the road with Driveflix and explore the future of car rental experiences!
 ⭐ Visit our deployed page: Driveflix Live